aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/translate-markdown-to-document-object-model/_index.md

 The main difficulty of this mechanism is not only to translate Markdown to DOM, but also to do the reverse transformation – to save the document back to Markdown format with minimal loss.
 There are elements, such as multilevel quotes, for which the reverse transformation is not trivial.

-Our translation engine allows users not only to work with complex elements in an existing Markdown document, but also to create their own document in Markdown format with the original structure from scratch.
+Our translation engine enables users not only to work with complex elements in an existing Markdown document, but also to create their own document in Markdown format with the original structure from scratch.
 To create various elements, you need to use styles with specific names according to certain rules described later in this article.
 Such styles can be created programmatically.

 ## Common Translation Principles